Logmanager documentation

 Adding a syslog output

-If you need to add a new syslog output, click on the green plus icon in the main table in the upper right corner.
+If you need to add a new syslog output, click the green plus icon in the main table in the upper right corner.

 Enter the following data into the prepared form: